 You will set a boundary.
 You will break it.
 That's not failure - it's how habits change.
 Notice when you've drifted and begin again without drama.

 If your screen habits are genuinely affecting your sleep, mood, or concentration in ways that feel hard to manage, speak with a doctor or mental health professional.
-General tips cannot replace personalised advice tailored to your specific situation.
+General tips can't do what personalised advice can.

 Mindful technology boundaries are not about being perfect or going off-grid.
 They're about pausing long enough to ask: am I choosing this, or is it just happening to me?
-Start with notifications, your bedtime routine, your mealtime habits — or simply a bowl by the front door — and let that one change be enough for now.
-Awareness of your own habits is the most important tool you have.
+Start with notifications, your bedtime routine, your mealtime habits - or simply a bowl by the front door - and let that one change be enough for now.
+The noticing is the tool.
+Everything else is scaffolding.